insightsengineering/oasbinder/README.md

 `oasbinder` is a utility which allows you to interact with multiple Swagger (OAS) docs for multiple microservices which can be defined in the [configuration file](#configuration-file).

-Let's assume we have the following service in the configuration file and the user accesses `oasbinder` at <https://oasbinder.example.com>.
+Let's assume we have the following service in the configuration file and the user accesses `oasbinder` at <https://oasbinder.example.com> (`proxyAddress`).
 ```yaml
 services:
   - name: hogwarts